Remember the first time you stepped inside your favorite restaurant? A restaurant that still holds fond memories.

 To the far right corner, there were two people wearing strange costumes (that can only be found at a circus, I’m sure) and spinning plates.
 I stopped and stared.
 Frozen.
 Maybe paprika had gotten into my eyes.
 My friend asked if I’d never seen plate spinners before.
 I hadn’t.
 Not in a restaurant, at least.

 That evening, I couldn’t help thinking that plate spinning isn’t all that unusual.
-It’s what I do every day, balance multiple creative projects.
+It’s what I do every day, balance multiple creative and entrepreneurial projects.
 But I had been feeling mounting self-doubt about my work style, though, and I needed to see those plate spinners at that precise time.

-grappling with self-doubt
+Dealing with self-doubt

-I had started to doubt whether managing multiple creative projects was smart, and was having more days of doubt than confidence.
+I had started to doubt whether managing multiple projects was smart, and was having more days of doubt than confidence.
 This doubt stole a few precious nights from me.
 I lay awake, staring upward as if the ceiling housed answers to my angst:

 What am I doing?